Frederick Seitz

-Frederick Seitz (July 4, 1911 – March 2, 2008) was an American physicist and a pioneer of solid state physics and lobbyist.

-Seitz was the 4th president of Rockefeller University from 1968 to 1978, and the 17th president of the United States National Academy of Sciences from 1962 to 1969.
+Frederick Seitz (July 4, 1911 – March 2, 2008) was an American physicist, a pioneer of solid state physics, and climate change denier.
+Seitz was the 4th president of Rockefeller University from 1968 to 1978, and the 17th president of the National Academy of Sciences from 1962 to 1969.
 Seitz was the recipient of the National Medal of Science, NASA's Distinguished Public Service Award, and other honors.

 He founded the Frederick Seitz Materials Research Laboratory at the University of Illinois at Urbana–Champaign and several other material research laboratories across the United States.
-Seitz was also the founding chairman of the George C. Marshall Institute, a tobacco industry consultant, and a prominent climate change denier.
+Seitz was also the founding chairman of the George C. Marshall Institute.

 Background and personal life

-Born in San Francisco on July 4, 1911, Seitz graduated from Lick-Wilmerding High School in the middle of his senior year, and went on to study physics at Stanford University obtaining his bachelor's degree in three years, graduating in 1932.
+Seitz was born in San Francisco on July 4, 1911.
+His mother was also from San Francisco and his father, after whom he was named, was born in Germany.
+Seitz graduated from Lick-Wilmerding High School in the middle of his senior year, and went on to study physics at Stanford University obtaining his bachelor's degree in three years, graduating in 1932.
 He married Elizabeth K. Marshall on May 18, 1935.

 Seitz died March 2, 2008, in New York.

 He was survived by a son, three grandchildren, and four great-grandchildren.